sabi-31/My_Perfect_Arch-linux/README.md

 w                  ---> Command to save all the changes we have done till now
 ````

-For the first partition, I set the parition type as EFI, and for the second one as Linux Root (x86_64) instead of the default (Linux Filesystem).<br>
+For the first partition, I set the parition type as EFI, and for the second one as Linux Root (x86_64) instead of the default (Linux Filesystem).

-This setting of partition type, while technically not necessary, is essential, as this will associate a standard [Partition Type GUID](https://unix.stackexchange.com/questions/121176/whats-the-difference-between-the-partition-guid-code-and-partition-unique-guid) with it.<br>
+This setting of partition type, while technically not necessary, is essential, as this will associate a standard [Partition Type GUID](https://unix.stackexchange.com/questions/121176/whats-the-difference-between-the-partition-guid-code-and-partition-unique-guid) with it.

 This is then used by systemd auto mount (only if using systemd-boot) to recoginze our root partition to decrypt and mount it automatically without a crypttab or fstab file, using a feature called [Discoverable Partitions](https://www.freedesktop.org/software/systemd/man/latest/systemd-gpt-auto-generator.html).